 Cape Reinga and 90 Mile Beach

-At the furthest north-western point of New Zealand you will find Cape Reinga, an ocean intersection, where you will witness the Tasman Sea and Pacific Ocean collide.
-With waves clashing together, rising to peaks of 10 metres you can experience how powerful mother nature can be.
-With an eerie vibe, the indigenous believe this place is where the recently departed enter the underworld, with the Maori name for the land meaning, “leaping-off place of spirits”.
-Leading away from this grandeur is a peninsula known as 90 Mile Beach, a vast stretch of seemingly endless sand with a 1,000 year old forest backdrop.
+At the furthest north-western point of New Zealand, you will find Cape Reinga, an ocean intersection, where you will witness the Tasman Sea and the Pacific Ocean collide.
+With waves crashing together, rising to peaks of 10 metres you can experience how powerful mother nature can be.
+With an eerie vibe, the indigenous believe this place is where the recently departed enter the underworld, with the Maori name for the land meaning, "leaping-off place of spirits".
+Leading away from this grandeur is a peninsula known as 90 Mile Beach, a vast stretch of seemingly endless sand with a 1,000-year-old forest backdrop.
 Take the time to appreciate the untouched beauty that NZ has to offer in this popular backpacker congregation spot.